One of my clients recently told me (and gave permission to quote this),

 That thing that comes so naturally to you that you can’t help doing it… and maybe people even tease you about it because you do it so much… that could be your superpower.

-For another example in my journey, I used to criticize the part of me that wants to find the easy (“lazy”) way to do things, but now I see that is the part of me that understands finding flow wherever possible.
+For another example in my journey, I used to criticize the part of me that wants to find the easy (“lazy”) way to do things, but now I see that is the part of me that understands finding flow and efficiency wherever possible.

 Now I see how that gift is what makes me a good career and business coach, because I can help others find more ease in their work.
 Who knew that my “lazy” side was actually my gift for finding flow?
 Now it’s totally central to my work!